Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Repeat 4 times.
 The pace is moderate.

-I.p .: standing, the ball is in arms bent in front of the chest, legs together.
+IP: standing, ball in arms bent in front of chest, legs together.

-Blow on the ball.
-At the expense of 1 - inhale.
-At the expense of 2.3 - exhale.
+Blow on the balloon.
+On the count of 1 – inhale.
+On the count of 2.3 – exhale.

 Repeat 4 times.

-Loose walking with a ball in hand at a slow pace (20 sec.)
+Walking randomly with a ball in your hands at a slow pace (20 sec.)

 Educator.